 In the Creighton University School of Pharmacy and Health Professions occupational therapy program, you will gain experience intervening when illness, disability or social constraints threaten an individual’s ability to create or find balance in their environment.
-The program blends knowledge from the physical and social sciences into a unique, distinct and holistic profession.
+The program blends knowledge from the physical and social sciences into a unique, distinct and holistic occupational therapy profession.

-Learning and formation in a variety of settings
+Occupational Therapy learning and formation in a variety of settings

 In our occupational therapy program, you will focus on how the body, mind and spirit work together to produce occupations as simple as feeding oneself or as complex as leading a hundred-piece orchestra.

 Our education program includes coursework and fieldwork in a variety of settings, including hospitals, clinics, school systems and community centers.
 You will benefit from both didactic and experiential learning and from faculty mentors dedicated to empowering your ability to find a clinical experience trajectory that fits your goals.

 Our occupational therapy program is designed to be rigorous, comprehensive, and meet accreditation standards in order to prepare our students for successful outcomes with examination board completion.
 Learn more about program curriculum, schedules and dates.

 We offer a program that emphasizes the value of what it means to be an occupational therapy professional that focuses on caring for the whole person and bringing value to all patients’ lives.
 Watch this video to learn what it means to be an occupational therapist from Creighton University.

 Welcome to the Creighton University Department of Occupational Therapy, an innovative leader in the profession and first in the nation in the occupational therapy entry-level doctorate.
 Our students are supported by a robust faculty of experts from a variety of practice areas and settings.